coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 local$ ssh_trackerr
 ```

 And I'm in.
-You should see a new shell prompt which looks like `ubuntu@ip-xxx-xx-xx-xxx:~$`.
+I now see a new shell prompt which looks like `ubuntu@ip-xxx-xx-xx-xxx:~$`.

+## Step 7: Configure Capistrano Production deploy tasks

 Now let's give Capistrano the ability to grab our app from GitHub and deploy.
-We've got all the information we need to configure `trackerr/config/deploy/production.rb` (thanks to [this helpful StackOveflow question](https://stackoverflow.com/questions/12967918/deploy-with-capistrano-using-a-pem-file))
+We've got all the information we need to configure `trackerr/config/deploy/production.rb` (thanks to [this helpful StackOveflow thread](https://stackoverflow.com/questions/12967918/deploy-with-capistrano-using-a-pem-file))

 ```
 # ~/dev/trackerr/config/deploy/production.rb